 · The garden of paradise in heaven

 7. (26-27) Builders near the Water Gate.

 Moreover the Nethinim who dwelt in Ophel made repairs as far as the place in front of the Water Gate toward the east, and on the projecting tower.
 After them the Tekoites repaired another section, next to the great projecting tower, and as far as the wall of Ophel.

 a.
 The Tekoites repaired another section: The section of wall near the Water Gate saw some remarkable service.
-Apparently, the Tekoites weren’t satisfied with the significant work they did before – they went on to do even more work.
+Apparently, the Tekoites weren’t satisfied with the significant work they had done before – they went on to do even more work.
 They weren’t going to let the bad example of their nobles who did no work (Nehemiah 3:5) keep them from working above and beyond the call of duty.